Blotch3D/Blotch3D/README.md

 ------------

-Blotch3D is a C\# library that vastly simplifies many of the fundamental tasks in development of 3D applications and games.
+Blotch3D is a C\# library that vastly simplifies many of the fundamental tasks in development of real-time 3D applications and games.

+Blotch3D was written because I couldn't find a C\# 3D library that was both real-time and ultra-easy to use.
+(SharpDX, OpenTK, UnReal, Unity, etc. are real-time but not ultra-simple, WPF 3D is fairly easy to use but definitely NOT real-time).

-Examples are provided that show how you can write an app with just a few lines of code that can...
+Examples are provided that show how with just a few lines of code you can...

 -   Load standard file types of 3D models as "sprites" and display and move them in 3D with real-time performance.